yackx/ipgo/content/complex-data-types/maps.md

 // present == true
 ```

-Using a similar construct, you can test a key for existence by discarding the first value with `_` (underscore).
+Using a similar construct, we can test a key for existence by discarding the value with `_` (underscore).

 ```go
 _, present = fruits["orange"]